maciejsaw/webflow-advanced-keyboard-shortcuts/README.md

 ![webflow-logo](http://uploads.webflow.com/55e93f06d996a5894512d00d/55dd1a448f79b836280d697f_png.png)

 ## Available shortcuts
-* shift + alt --> It will focus "Class" input in top right
+* Shift + Alt --> It will focus "Class" input in top right

 ## How to setup?